AEEE-SummerSchool/FPGA_Camp24/README.md

 **Lab2 Advanced Version:** Use the AXI bus or AXIS bus to achieve functional verification of any RTL IP under the PYNQ framework.

+**Lab3 Homework** Choose an arbitrary HLS design and optimize it according to design rules.
+Compare the results before and after optimization, and briefly explain the reasons for the changes.

 ## Additional Material

 1. [High Level Synthesis Material](https://xilinx.github.io/xup_high_level_synthesis_design_flow/pbl.html)